gitMaruf/Stopwatch-Swift/README.md

   }
 }
 ```
-Step 2: Initializaton
+Step 2: Initialization
 We will create some variable and outlet of our UI Components.
-We will nitializ initCircleButton Cluser and changeButton function
+We will initialize initCircleButton Cluser and changeButton function

 ```swift
    // MARK: - Variables